Johannes Hano: Filmography

-In order to gather the material necessary for the ZDF documentary on China's borders, Johannes Hano travelled for six months through China's border provinces.
+To gather the material necessary for the ZDF documentary on China's borders, Johannes Hano travelled for six months through China's border provinces.
 Hano traveled 20,000 kilometers on country roads, dirt roads and sandy slopes.
 He visited China's borders with Russia and North Korea and headed for Taiwan in the southwest to Yunnan.
 He has recorded his personal experiences in a travel diary.